bus-time/backend/README.md

 You will need SQLite 3.7.11+, SSH, Python 2.7.+ and PIP installed.

-1. Generate RSA key pair named `name.surname` that will be used for deploy data signing.
+1. Generate RSA key pair named `firstname.lastname` that will be used for deploy data signing.

   ```
   $ ssh-keygen -t rsa